Facing a Food Crisis – Are you ready for what’s around the corner?

 And a couple of print books of note

-Emergency Food Storage & Survival Handbook by Peggy Layton
+Emergency Food Storage and Survival Handbook by Peggy Layton

 Root Cellaring by Mike and Nancy Bubel